Forearm Muscles – Anatomy, Function and Clinical Significance

 • Abductor pollicis longus forms the lateral border of the anatomical snuffbox.

-These are commonly used names for medial epicondylitis and lateral epicondylitis of the humerus respectively.
-As we know medial epicondyle is the origin of many flexors and lateral epicondyle is the origin site for extensors.
+These are commonly used names for medial epicondylitis and lateral epicondylitis of the humerus, respectively.
+As we know medial epicondyle is the origin of many flexors, and the lateral epicondyle is the origin site for extensors.

 Overuse of the respective muscles is one of the important causes of these conditions.